collective-soundworks/collective-soundworks.github.io/tutorials/getting-started.md

 The tutorial requires basic knowledge of _JavaScript_, _Node.js_ and of the command-line.
 If you are just starting with _JavaScript_ development, please first set up a working environment following the instructions [here](https://ircam-ismm.github.io/webaudio-tutorials/first-steps/setting-up-environment.html) and come back when done.

+> The final source code of this tutorial can be found [here](https://github.com/collective-soundworks/tutorials/tree/main/getting-started)

 ### Prerequisites

 - [Node.js 16+](https://nodejs.org/en/)